bengal865/python-variables-starter/README.md

 # Python Project Template
-Please read the markdown (.md) directions before you start writing code for your project.
+Please read the markdown (.md) instructions before you start writing code for your project.